Émigré

-An émigré ([emigʁe]) is a person who has emigrated, often with a connotation of political or social self-exile.
+An émigré ([emigʁe]) is a person who has emigrated, often with a connotation of political or social exile or self-exile.
 The word is the past participle of the French verb émigrer meaning "to emigrate".

 French Huguenots

 Many French Huguenots fled France following the Revocation of the Edict of Nantes in 1685.

-The American Revolution
+American Revolution

-Many Loyalists that made up large portions of Colonial United States, particularly in the South, fled the United States during and after the American revolution.
+Many Loyalists, who made up large portions of colonial United States particularly in the South, emigrated by choice or were forced to leave the United States during and after the American Revolution.
 Common destinations were other parts of the British Empire, such as Upper Canada, Nova Scotia, Great Britain, Jamaica, and the British West Indies.
-The new government often awarded the lands left by the fleeing Tories to Patriot soldiers by way of land grants.
+The new government often awarded the lands of fleeing Loyalists to Patriot soldiers by way of land grants.

-The French Revolution
+French Revolution

 Although the French Revolution began in 1789 as a bourgeois-led drive for increased political equality for the Third Estate, it soon turned into a violent popular rebellion.
 To escape political tensions and sometimes in fear for their lives, some emigrated from France, settling in neighboring countries, chiefly Great Britain, Spain, Germany, Austria, and Prussia.
 A few also migrated to North America.